MSBuild Variable Expansion

 Registry lookups simply retrieve the registry value at the specified path and location.

-symbol.
+The location is delimited with an @ symbol.
 The location can also be omitted in which case the value at the default location for that path will be retrieved.

 Registry lookups cannot have methods or indexers chained after them.